 If you don’t like the look of the AcoustiCurtain, consider a soundproofing window insert.
 I saw one brand called “Indow” but there are others available out there.
 These are not permanently installed, they just fit snugly inside your existing window.
 Some were fitted with magnets.
 This is a potentially a good solution for renters—or for homeowners who are short on time for household projects.

-If YOU are the upstairs neighbor, and the sounds are coming from below, think about whether it’s airborne sound, like voices—in which case a thick rug won’t be much help much.
+If YOU ARE the upstairs neighbor, and the sounds are coming from below, consider whether it’s airborne sound, like voices—in which case a thick rug won’t be much help much.
 It would be lovely and soft underfoot, so it might distract you from the noise, but the noise will still be there if it’s airborne.

 SIDE NOTE: If you’re not planning a renovation, and decoupling or isolating sound is not an option, your next best approach is damping.

 4. Absorption – This is a somewhat confusing aspect of soundproofing.
 While it has the weakest effect in blocking sound that travels from outside to inside, or from room to room, it can be part of your overall solution.

 It’s most effective, however, in reducing existing sound bouncing around within a space.
 You know from moving that when you still had the rugs and curtains and wood furniture in the house, it didn’t echo the way it does when you finally toss that last box into the moving van.
 All your stuff absorbs sound and keeps it from reverberating around the space.

 So.
 To avoid confusion, when you’re shopping for soundproofing products, check the label to see if it says something like, “For Acoustic Applications.”
 Then you might be looking at a sound-absorbing product, and not something that will reduce noise that requires damping or blocking with mass.
 Ask their Support Staff if you’re not sure.